Tell Me If It Hurts

 Dad lifts the kid and carries him in his arms to the door.
 He holds him while he waits for someone to answer the door.
 Why he holding the kid in his arms that way?
 The kid is fine!
 The kid is smaller than I had been but not that small, maybe eight, and he appeared out of nowhere, literally leaping in front of the car.
 He wasn’t even hit.
 Not like I was.

 The woman who opens the door wears a frayed housedress and a small wooden cross around her neck and I can tell right away that she is poor.
 She puts one hand to her mouth when she sees Dad, and I guess she thinks for a second that her kid is dead, and some stranger—my father—is bringing him back home, and with the rain and my father being tall and skinny and pale, I can see what she sees and I really want to tell him, drop the kid!
-Which he does, again as if he can hear me.
+Which he does, again as if he could hear me.
 He lets the kid down to his feet immediately, to show her that he is totally fine.
 The kid goes to his mother and stands next to her, as my father begins to talk and explain quickly to the mother what happened.
 He uses big words, reassuring words, mentioning in passing that he is a lawyer.
 My father the lawyer, which makes me the lawyer’s daughter, which I know is a good title, and I stand by him, silent but feeling proud, as if everyone could actually see me.

 The mother doesn’t say much, in fact she doesn’t say anything at all, she just keeps asking her kid how he feels, touching different parts of his body, asking him, does it hurt?
 Tell me if it hurts.
 The child keeps shaking his head no. But he still isn’t saying anything.